TTFB (Time to First Byte)

 FAQ

-What is TTFB in simple terms?
-TTFB is how fast your server starts responding when someone visits your website.
-Lower is better.
+What is the TTFB meaning?
+TTFB means the exact time it takes for your server to start responding when someone visits your website.
+Lower is always better.

 Why is my TTFB so high?
 The most common causes are cheap shared hosting, no caching, and slow database queries.
 Check your hosting provider first.